How to Self-Host Everything: A 2026 Beginner's Guide

 docker compose up -d

-Traefik will now automatically discover your Docker containers and provision SSL certificates from Let’s Encrypt.
+That’s it.
+Traefik will automatically discover your Docker containers and provision SSL certificates from Let’s Encrypt.

 Step 4: Deploy Your First App

-Let’s deploy Uptime Kuma — a beautiful, self-hosted monitoring tool.
-It’s the perfect “first app” because it immediately provides value.
+Let’s deploy Uptime Kuma — a beautiful self-hosted monitoring tool.
+It’s perfect for your first app because it gives you immediate value (you’ll actually use it to monitor your other services).

 mkdir -p ~/apps/uptime-kuma